Red Queen (novel)

-Red Queen is a young adult fantasy novel written by American writer Victoria Aveyard.
+Red Queen is a young adult dystopian fantasy romance novel written by American writer Victoria Aveyard.
 Published in February 2015, it was her first novel and first series.
 Aveyard followed up with three sequels: Glass Sword, King's Cage and War Storm.
 Red Queen won the 2015 Goodreads Choice Award for Debut Goodreads Author and was nominated for the 2015 Goodreads Choice Award for Young Adult Fantasy & Science Fiction.